Kitchen Island Ideas and Units We Love

 1. ISLAND STORAGE SOLUTION

-The number one use for a kitchen island is to create and maximise storage space within the kitchen.
-They are a golden ticket to creating more storage space to hide away crockery to keep the kitchen space minimal and clutter-free.
+The number one use for a kitchen island is to create additional storage within the kitchen.
+They are a golden ticket to hiding away crockery and keeping the kitchen space minimal and clutter-free.

 2. Kitchen Island Materials